elmurod1202/uzbek-sentiment-analysis/Google-Play-Review-Extractor/Readme.md

 Google Play App Store application reviews extractor.

-NOTICDE: this is not a website scrappe that uses a complicated library to crewl the borowser, just extracts reviews loading html format as String and loads to jodn array to use.
+NOTICE: this is not a website scrappe that uses a complicated library to crewl the borowser, just extracts reviews loading html format as String and loads to jodn array to use.

 Below the list of links to the apps used: